-Injury data were extracted from road traffic injury surveillance project based on emergency departments (ED) in all of the three government trauma centers in the city, and the two private tertiary care hospitals.
+Injury data were extracted from a road traffic injury surveillance project in emergency departments (ED) of all of the three government trauma centers in the city, and the two private tertiary care hospitals.
 The detailed methods have been described previously.(27)

 These hospitals receive nearly all major trauma cases from the city.
 The data collectors of the surveillance project gathered demographic information on the injured patients and details of the crash by asking victims, their relatives, ambulance drivers or any eyewitnesses.
 The system was piloted in late 2006 and formally launched in 2007.

 Participants